-So I got help from the organization to improve the situation.
-In the end, it was worth it and it was a special bond with the kids and their eagerness to learn more with me as a teacher, that was the most positive impact.
-But like all good things, my time had to end at some point there and my desire to explore the region grew bigger, so eventually, I set off again.
+So, I got help from the organization to improve the situation.
+In the end, it was worth it and it was a special bond with the kids and their eagerness to learn more with me as a teacher that was the most positive impact.
+But like all good things, my time working in Cambodia had to end at some point and my desire to explore the region grew bigger, so eventually, I set off again.

 Wow!
 Well, did you ever go back home to pursue a higher education yourself?
 College?

 Yes.
 I have studied art history, African studies, and business administration.
-But dropped out of them all, and the end I studied tourism management.
+But dropped out of them all, and in the end, I studied tourism management.

-6.)
 What a story!
-Now at 25 years old, how do you think that work experience in Cambodia ultimately who you are as a person today?
+Now at 25 years old, how do you think that working in Cambodia ultimately shaped who you are as a person today?
 Do you have any regrets, or would you do it all again?

 Moving to Phnom Penh was the first grown-up decision I had taken in my life, and that has absolutely shaped me.

-I rented an apartment, had to pay lease, had a work placement in a slum in the outskirts of the city, and a huge responsibility.
+I rented an apartment, had to pay rent, had a work placement in a slum in the outskirts of the city, and I had a huge responsibility when working in Cambodia.
 My life there was so different from what I have known so far.
 I have spent my time with different people every weekend and traveled all around Asia.

 I got hooked to a semi-nomadic lifestyle and have never wanted anything else again.
-In the following years, I worked for a couple of months and traveled the rest of the time.
+In the following years, I worked for a couple of months and traveled for the rest of the time.
 Then I got addicted to arriving in new countries and got the idea to travel to all the globe’s countries within 10 years.
 I’m now halfway there!